UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 3. If it **does not match**, the edit is converted with ``dbToDelta()`` and applied to the Quill instance using the ``processEdits`` function.
 4. After applying, the edit is marked ``applied = true`` in Vuex so it won’t be reprocessed later.

-This mechanism ensures that:

-- Your own edits are never re-applied from the socket.
-- Other users’ edits (or the same user in another browser tab) are applied exactly once.
-- Both regular and study documents benefit from the same collaboration logic.

 This logic is implemented in:
   - ``Editor.vue`` – subscribing to document changes in ``mounted`` and unsubscribing in ``unmounted``.
   - ``document.js`` – emitting edits along with the sender’s socket ID.